 If you want to import a SolidWorks assembly, save all of the assembly’s files to a new folder.
-If the assembly has more than 5,000 parts, you also need to zip or tar it.

 - Create a folder where you want to save all of the components of your assembly.